kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Lap shot with no zooms from the front of the theatre.
 Right top and bottom corners are blacked out by a head, blocks about a third of the screen.

+#### Assassins - Library Theatre, Manchester - October, 1993
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Geoffrey Dallamore (The Proprietor), Anthony O'Driscoll (The Balladeer), David Arneil (Lee Harvey Oswald), Jill Martin (Sara Jane Moore), Alexandra Sumner (Lynette "Squeaky" Fromme), Demetri Goritsas (John Hinckley, Jr.), David Fleeshman (Samuel Byck), Ray Mangion (Giuseppe Zangara), Julie Jupp (Emma Goldman), Glenn Hugill (Leon Czolgosz), Jay Marcus (President James Garfield), Peter Benson (Charles Guiteau)

+NOTES
+: Sometimes mistakenly labelled 1996.
+Usually listed as PRO-SHOT, but the camera is far too unsteady to have even been filmed using a tripod.
+At the start of the video there is a production of the Opera "Armide" which is pro-shot and lasts 2 hours and a quarter, followed by the recording of Assassins (all on the same chapter)

 #### Assassins - Pegasus Players, Chicago IL - December 21, 1993
 {: .no_toc .d-inline-block }